ScilifelabDataCentre/pathogens-portal/content/english/dashboards/wastewater_rsv.md

 ## Methods

+Wastewater is collected from several different treatment plants around the country.
+For more information about the treatment plants, visit the page about [the background of wastewater surveillance](/dashboards/wastewater_background/).
 For most cities represented on this page, raw, untreated wastewater samples that are representative of a single day are collected by flow compensated samplers at the wastewater treatment plants (WWTP).
 Uppsala is the exception, where samples are collected daily, and then combined flow-proportionally into one composite weekly sample for the purpose of analyses.

 The viral genomic material from the freshly collected samples is extracted by the direct capture method, using the Maxwell RSC Enviro TNA kit (Promega).